nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### List all modules: `list module`

-Use the list command to display your modules in TAssist's "Modules" tab.
+Use the list module command to display your modules in TAssist's "Modules" tab.

 Format: `list module`